vlimkv/network-analyzer/README.md

 * **Traffic Simulation:** Custom scripts (`scripts/simulate_network_traffic.py`) to generate benign and malicious traffic patterns for testing.
 * **PCAP Analysis:** Raw packet processing pipeline using `scapy` and `pandas`.

-## 📊 Performance Visualization

-The system outputs confusion matrices and real-time alerts upon detecting signatures of known attacks (DoS, Probe, U2R).

-*(You can add a screenshot of your Streamlit dashboard here if you have one)*

 ## 🛠 Tech Stack

 * **Core:** Python, NumPy, Pandas